pikvm/pikvm/pages/building_os.md

 8. **Only for v0**: [Flash the Arduino HID](flashing_hid.md).

 9. Congratulations!
-Your Pi-KVM will be available via SSH (`ssh root@<addr>` with password `root` by default) and HTTPS (try to open in a browser the URL `https://<IP addr>`, the login `admin` and password `admin` by default).
+Your Pi-KVM will be available via SSH (`ssh root@<addr>` with password `root` by default) and HTTPS (try to open in a browser the URL `https://<addr>`, the login `admin` and password `admin` by default).
 For HTTPS a self-signed certificate is used by default.

-10. To change root password use command `passwd` via SSH or webterm.
+10. To change the root password use command `passwd` via SSH or webterm.
 To change Pi-KVM web password use `kvmd-htpasswd set admin`.

 If you have any problems or questions, contact us using Discord: https://discord.gg/bpmXfz5